 • Curriculum year 1

-During the first year of the English-taught Bachelor’s programme in International Business Communication, you will take a range of courses that introduce you to the three main areas of the programme: Language, Communication and Organisation, Intercultural Communication and Foreign Language, and Academic and Research Skills.
+During the first year of the English-taught Bachelor’s programme in International Business Communication, you will take a range of courses that allow you to build a strong academic basis is the areas of language, communication, and culture.

 View curriculum year 1